Nov 03 2008

 Why?
 Because all it means is that you weren’t as clear as you needed to be to make a successful agreement and all there is to do is renegotiate.

-Rebuilding the in your needn’t be difficult.
-All it takes is that both parties are willing, you have resources that support you, and a mutual to guide you forward.
+Rebuilding the intimacy in your relationship needn’t be difficult.
+All it takes is that both parties are willing, you have resources that support you, and a mutual intention to guide you forward.

-With these pieces of the foundation in place, your success in building a happy, healthy , filled with love and is guaranteed.
+With these pieces of the foundation in place, your success in building a happy, healthy relationship, filled with love and intimacy is guaranteed.

 With great love and appreciation,